Riscky's Barbeque: History

 The restaurant was founded as a grocery store in 1927 by Joe and Marcilia Riscky, immigrants from Poland.
 It was originally located on Clinton Avenue before moving to a location on Azle Avenue.
 The store served barbecue, and the founders' grandson Jim Riscky converted it into a restaurant in the 1980s.
 The restaurant eventually developed into a chain.
 Five other locations of Riscky's Barbecue were opened, along with the related restaurants Riscky's Steakhouse and the Trail Boss.

 Riscky's Steakhouse is known for serving calf fries.
-The steakhouse had previously been Theo's Saddle & Sirloin Inn before being bought by the Riscky's.
+The steakhouse had previously been Theo's Saddle & Sirloin Inn before being bought by the Risckys.

 In 2005, Eddie Sullivan became co-owner with Jim and Norma Riscky.
 Jim Riscky died in 2020.

 It hosts an annual rib-eating contest on July 26, the National Day of the American Cowboy.

 In 2017, the founders' great-grandson Joe Riscky founded Joe Riscky's Barbeque.